bids-standard/bids-specification/src/common-principles.md

 If present, sidecar JSON filename MUST be same as as the imaging file, but with a `.json` extension.

-In some cases BIDS authorize to store compressed imaging files.
-In such cases the compression must be performed using gzip algorithm, and have extension `.gz`, for example `sub-123_T1w.nii.gz`.
-The zip header SHOULD lack source filenames and timestamps, this can be achieved by using `---name` option of gzip, or first renaming file, and then compressing it.

 ### Tabular files

 Tabular data MUST be saved as tab delimited values (`.tsv`) files, that is, CSV